MunaHD/two-o-player/README.md

 QUESTION
 V: have two variables to hold the two numbers we want to add

-M: a method to generate those randome numbers and make a question
+M: a method to generate those random numbers and make a question
 M: a method to give the answer to that question (to use to see if the player was right. maybe a boolean?)

 GAME